MOACChain/MOACMask/README.md

 ### Current Dapp Developers

-- If you have a Dapp on Ethereum, and you want to move to MOAC network, you can checkout our website for further development.
+- If you have a Dapp on Ethereum, and you want to move to MOAC network, you can checkout our website for instructions.
 - At this moment, MOACMask only supports MotherChain Dapps, MicroChain supports is under developing.

 ## Building locally